Skip to content

 • Ron

-Rio Olympic BMX race champion Connor Fields, Chloé Dygert, a world champion on the road and the track, and 2018 World mountain bike champion Kate Courtney all previously qualified based on results in international competitions.
+Rio Olympic BMX champion Connor Fields, Chloé Dygert, a world champion on the road and the track, and 2018 World mountain bike champion Kate Courtney all previously qualified based on results in international competitions.

-Dygert, coming back from leg after crashing over a guard rail in the 2020 World Road Cycling Championships time trial, is set to become the first U.S. to compete in multiple disciplines at an Olympics since Jeanne Golay in 1996.
+Dygert, coming back from leg after crashing over a guard rail in the 2020 World Road Cycling Championships time trial, is set to become the first U.S. cyclist to compete in multiple disciplines at an Olympics since Jeanne Golay in 1996.

 The new team members announced Thursday included discretionary selections on the road and the track.